ajbogh/norman/README.md

 Command line options are provided after the `--` symbols when running `npm`.
 A word-based command line option is preceded with `--` as well, and single letter options will have a single `-`.
 Below are the list of available options.

-To running the listener with an option, after the word `listener` include two dashes `--`, then a space, then the options and parameters.
+To run the listener with an option, after the word `listener` include two dashes `--`, then a space, then the options and parameters.

 Example: